Map preview

 High

-Listings identify the property as Fee Simple; therefore no lease-expiry year applies.
+The property is described as Fee Simple in the remarks, so land lease/leasehold does not apply.
 I searched for phrases like 'lease expires', 'land lease', and 'ground lease' and found none.

 Financing V A